tedtasman/tic-tac-joe/README.md

-# Tic-Tac-Joe: A Generative Tic-Tac-Toe Mfodel
+# Tic-Tac-Joe: A Generative Tic-Tac-Toe Model

 ## Authors
 This project was created by Benjamin Rodgers and Theodore Tasman